 But once you reach Kelingking Beach, you’ll know it was all worth it!
 Here you’ll find a beautiful and secluded white sand beach, where only the most dedicated visitors are lounging.
 There is one small stand where you can purchase drinks or snacks but be sure to bring your own water, just in case it’s closed.
 The waves here are intense so be careful.

-Your next stop is Tembeling Beach and Forest which is just over 4 miles away from Kelingking Beach and should take about 40 minutes on your motorbike.
-If you want to stop for lunch on your way there we recommend heading inland to Warung D’Coconut.
+Your next stop is Tembeling Beach and Forest which is just over four miles away from Kelingking Beach and should take about 40 minutes on your motorbike.
+If you want to stop for lunch on your way there, we recommend heading inland to Warung D’Coconut.
 It’s a little bit out of your way but the food is excellent!

 If you’re touring Nusa Penida by car or you don’t feel comfortable navigating such a steep road on your own motorbike, you can hire a motorbike taxi driver to take you down to Tembeling Beach.
-There are a handful of drivers that wait at the turnoff from the main road and the going seems to be 50,000 INR for the round-trip journey plus some wait time at the bottom.
+There are a handful of drivers that wait at the turnoff from the main road.
+The going seems to be 50,000 INR for the round-trip journey plus some wait time at the bottom.

 If you do want to enjoy the beach here, it is small but incredibly beautiful.
 Enclosed by tall cliff walls with large rocks on either side.
 It feels totally secluded and you’re likely to see more locals than foreigners here.
 In fact, this was our favorite spot on the whole island of Nusa Penida!